SoftwareDevEngResearch/AppleModelID/README.md

 This repository should be cloned to your ROS workspace folder under the src subfolder.
 For instructions on setting up a ROS workspace, you can go to [http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

-Additionally, this package requires scipy and numpy todo: put version info and links.
+Additionally, this package requires scipy and numpy.
+Any version should work, but the programs were designed using scipy version 1.2.3 and numpy version 1.16.6.

 ### Robot